There are Three Sources for Insurance Advice.

 Where do their loyalties lie?

-In the above video, I reviewed this article that describe’s a Pennsylvania doctor who was responsible for an automobile fatality.
+This article describe’s a Pennsylvania doctor who was responsible for an automobile fatality.
 He had auto insurance with USAA for 17 years, and USAA never advised him to increase his bodily injury liability coverage on his auto policy.

 The court found that USAA had no responsibility to provide auto insurance advice to the doctor, even though his needs changed dramatically over the years, AND USAA now provided $1,000,000 of personal liability protection on their homeowners insurance.